 There is also a section in that post about taking self defense classes.
 I encourage you to look into self defense classes for those with handicaps and disabilities.
 You’ll certainly want to be able to protect yourself if you find yourself in a situation that requires it.

-Below is a list of additional safety precautions you may want to take depending on your specific handicap or disability.
+Below is a list of additional safety precautions you may want to take when traveling with handicaps and disabilities.

 • Travel with a trusted friend, relative, or caregiver